Lynden Trail: Los Angeles Rams

 The Los Angeles Rams signed Trail to their practice squad on September 27, 2016.
 He was released on October 1, 2016.

-Second stint with Redskins
+Washington Redskins (second stint)

 On December 22, 2016, Trail was re-signed to the Redskins' practice squad, and was promoted to the active roster the following day.

 On September 2, 2017, Trail was waived/injured by the Redskins and placed on injured reserve.
 The team released him with an injury settlement on September 7, 2017.

 Hamilton Tiger-Cats

 In early 2018, Trail took part in The Spring League, a developmental minor league football organization which highlights young talent for NFL and CFL scouts.
-Following his participation in The Spring League, Trail was signed by the Hamilton Tiger-Cats on May 5.
+Following his participation in The Spring League, Trail was signed by the Hamilton Tiger-Cats of the Canadian Football League on May 5 as a defensive lineman.

 Atlantic City Blackjacks

-On April 2, 2019, Trail was assigned to the Atlantic City Blackjacks.
+On April 2, 2019, Trail was assigned to the Atlantic City Blackjacks of the Arena Football League.